Frequently Asked Questions

 Can I bring family members with me?

 It is possible to travel and bring family with you, however, Pilgrims can only accommodate the course participant.
-At your request, we are able to give you recommendations to local B&Bs or Guest Houses.
+Please arrange accommodation for your family.

 Can I stay for an extra night on campus?